dolphindb/Tutorials_EN/single_machine_cluster_deploy.md

 controllerSite=localhost:8920:ctl8920
 ```

-Parameter **localSite** in **controller.cfg** should have the same value as parameter **controllerSite** of **agent.cfg** for all agents, as agent nodes looks for the controller at the addresses specified by parameter **controllerSite** in **agent.cfg**.
-If **localSite** in **controller.cfg** is changed (even if just an alias change), **controllerSite** in **agent.cfg** of all agents must be changed accordingly.
+Parameter "localSite" in controller.cfg should have the same value as parameter "controllerSite" of agent.cfg for all agents, as agent nodes looks for the controller at the address specified by parameter "controllerSite" in agent.cfg.
+If "localSite" in controller.cfg is changed (even if just an alias change), "controllerSite" in agent.cfg of all agents must be changed accordingly.

 #### 3.3.
 Start DolphinDB Cluster

 #### 3.3.1 Start Agent

 Run the command line described below in the directory where the DolphinDB executable is located.
 If you haven't changed the directory of the DolphinDB executable, it is located in "server" directory.
-The file **agent.log** is located in "log" subdirectory.
+The file agent.log is located in "log" subdirectory.
 If the agent fails to start properly, open this log file to find more information about the error.

 #### Start in background mode (Linux)
 ```
 nohup ./dolphindb -console 0 -mode agent -home data -config config/agent.cfg -logFile log/agent.log &
 ```
-In Linux, we recommend starting in the background mode with Linux command **nohup** (header) and **&** (tail).
+In Linux, we recommend starting in the background mode with Linux command `nohup` (header) and `&` (tail).
 Even if the terminal is disconnected, DolphinDB will keep running. "-console" is set to 1 by default.
 To run in the background mode, we need to set it to 0 ("-console 0").
 Otherwise, the system will quit after running for a while.

 "-mode agent" means that the node is started as an agent; "-home" specifies the data and the metadata storage path; "-config" specifies the configuration file path; "-logFile" specifies the log file path.